Sample Essay for Undergrad in USA

-10 years later, I am a national level chess player and still there are only a few things that get my heart thumping and adrenaline pumping like a good chess match.
+“Checkmate”, I exclaimed at the top of my voice, while deliriously running down the tournament hall, feeling unconquerable as I had won my first ever chess match.
+10 years later, I am now a national level chess player and still, there are only a few things that get my heart thumping and adrenaline pumping like a good chess match.
 My journey from an enthusiast to a professional chess player has symbolically been like a complicated chess game: It changed with every move and decision and every major breakthrough required sacrifices on my part.
 Chess has been responsible for shaping my life thus far.
-It has helped me build a keen intellect, a self-image and self esteem and also enabled me to earn the respect of my peers.
-So, I often questioned myself as to what had I given back to this game?
+It has helped me build a keen intellect, a self-image, and self-esteem and also enabled me to earn the respect of my peers.
+So, I often questioned myself as to what have I given back to this game?

-From the shackles of despair, there emerged a glimmer of hope in the form of an independent organization known as Chess Association of India (CAI) that promised to create an environment where players despite their financial backing were groomed and received essential support and encouragement.
-I decided to end all my affiliations with AICF, give up my national rank and FIDE rating and devote myself entirely to this organization which shared a similar ideology and passion for the game.
+From the shackles of despair, there emerged a glimmer of hope in the form of an independent organization known as Chess Association of India (CAI) that promised to create an environment where players regardless of their financial backing were groomed and received essential support and encouragement.
+Inspired by this nonconformist association that aimed to become an organization ‘For the chess players, by the chess players’, I decided to end all my affiliations with AICF, give up my national rank and FIDE rating and devote myself entirely to this organization which shared a similar ideology and passion for the game.
+I was aware of the implications of my decision.
+It would mean sacrificing personal achievement for personal satisfaction, lesser opportunities and enduring the ridicule of my peers.
 Initially, due to limited resources and personnel, the organization was unable to achieve something significant and remained in the shadow of AICF.
 Subsequently, my decision was questioned and termed as impulsive and my efforts deemed as worthless.